Mauser Jagdwaffen GmbH: History

-1999–2003

-In 1999, the Mauser civilian gun segment was separated from the military segment and was purchased by the German investors Michael Lüke and Thomas Ortmeier.
-The Mauser Jagdwaffen GmbH (Mauser Hunting Weapons Ltd.) was established with its company base being situated in Isny im Allgäu in southern Germany.
+In 1999, the civilian gun segment of the Mauser firearms company was separated from the military segment and was purchased by the German investors Michael Lüke and Thomas Ortmeier.
+Mauser Jagdwaffen GmbH (German for 'Mauser Hunting Weapons Ltd.') was established as a new company, with its base being situated in Isny im Allgäu in southern Germany.
 Rifles are produced there exclusively for the hunting/sporting sector.
 Mauser Jagdwaffen GmbH resumed the production of the Mauser models M 98 and M 98 Magnum again, according to the original drawings and respective Mauser patents of the Gewehr 98 and Karabiner 98k.

-In 2000, Mauser Jagdwaffen GmbH and its European sister companies, J.P.
-Sauer & Sohn, Blaser and Swiss Arms were unified by the German investors Michael Lüke and Thomas Ortmeier under the SIGARMS name.
+In 2000, Mauser Jagdwaffen GmbH and its European sister companies (J.P.
+Sauer & Sohn, Blaser and Swiss Arms) were unified by the German investors Michael Lüke and Thomas Ortmeier under the SIGARMS name.

-In 2003, Mauser Jagdwaffen GmbH introduced the M 03 hunting / sporting bolt-action rifle.
+In 2003, Mauser Jagdwaffen GmbH introduced the M 03 hunting/sporting bolt-action rifle.

-Mauser 2003–present

-On October 1, 2007 SIGARMS officially changed its name to SIG Sauer.
-This change of name reflects how SIG Sauer has become one of the largest firearms manufacturing entities in the world.
+On October 1, 2007, SIGARMS officially changed its name to SIG Sauer.
+This change of name reflected how SIG Sauer had become one of the largest firearms manufacturing entities in the world.
 It is also the fastest-growing firearms maker in the United States, expanding its operations and increasing sales nearly 50% since 2005.
 SIG Sauer has recently tripled its work force and invested eighteen million dollars into state-of-the-art manufacturing facilities and equipment.

-The various contemporary Mauser rifle models are produced in Isny im Allgäu, Germany and sold under the brand name Mauser Jagdwaffen GmbH (Mauser Huntingweapons Ltd.).
+The various contemporary Mauser rifle models are produced in Isny im Allgäu, Germany, and sold under the brand name Mauser Jagdwaffen GmbH.